 - Let the batter sit for a couple of minutes so the coconut flour can absorb the moisture.

-- Then scoop into a muffin pan lined with paper cups.
+- Then scoop into a muffin pan.

 - Mix the filling (cream cheese, cream, vanilla extract and powdered sweetener) in a small bowl using a spoon.
-Dollop on top of the batter and swirl a little with a skewer or toothpick.
+Dollop on top of the batter and swirl in with a skewer or toothpick.
 Option to press a little deep into the middle of the batter too if you prefer some in the middle.
 Top with a sprinkling of reserved chopped nuts.

 - Bake around 25 minutes or until lightly browned on top and you can insert and remove a skewer without it being sticky.